ciao-lang/ciao/README.md

  - commit ids will not be stable (history may be rewritten)
  - commit logs are still not available
+ - some advanced or experimental features are not available

 -- Ciao Development Team